gradle/gradle/.github/ISSUE_TEMPLATE/contributor_regression.md

 ---
-name: 'Regression'
+name: Regression
-about: 'Report a problem about something that used to work'
+about: Report a problem about something that used to work
+title: ''
-labels: 'a:regression, from:contributor'
+labels: a:regression, from:contributor
+assignees: ''

 ---

 <!---